shotgunsoftware/tk-core/docs/core.rst

 however, we would not have a Shot and a Step field.
 Instead, we may have an Asset and a Step field, where the asset field would be associated with an asset in Shotgun.

+.. autoclass:: Template
+    :members:

 .. autoclass:: TemplatePath
-    :inherited-members:
     :members:

 .. autoclass:: TemplateString
-    :inherited-members:
     :members:
+    :exclude-members: get_fields

 Template System Tokens
 =========================================

 A template, e.g. ``shots/{Shot}/{Step}/pub/{name}.v{version}.ma`` consists of several dynamic ``{tokens}``.
-Each token is represented by an `TemplateKey` object at runtime, where you can access properties and execute token specific logic.
+Each token is represented by a :class:`TemplateKey` object at runtime, where you can access properties and execute token specific logic.

+.. autoclass:: TemplateKey
+    :members:

 .. autoclass:: StringKey
-    :inherited-members:
     :members:

 .. autoclass:: SequenceKey
-    :inherited-members:
     :members:

 .. autoclass:: IntegerKey
-    :inherited-members:
     :members:

 .. autoclass:: TimestampKey
-    :inherited-members:
     :members: